Margalit Fox

-Margalit Fox (born 1961) is an American writer.
-She began her career in publishing in the 1980s, before switching to journalism in the 1990s.
-She joined the obituary department of The New York Times in 2004, and authored over 1,400 obituaries before her retirement from the staff of the paper in 2018.
-Fox has written several non-fiction books.
+Margalit Fox (born April 25, 1961) is an American writer.
+After earning a master's degree in linguistics, she began her career in publishing in the 1980s.
+In 1994, she joined The New York Times as a copy editor for its Book Review and later wrote widely on language, culture and ideas for The New York Times, New York Newsday, Variety and other publications.
+She joined the obituary department of The New York Times in 2004 and authored more than 1,400 obituaries before her retirement from the staff of the paper in 2018.
+Since 2007, Fox has written several nonfiction books.